 Tibetan Media Reports

 After the massacre in Tokyo, Tibetan Review was quick to remind its readers of its cautionary report in March 1991.
-Its news article on the nerve gas attacks quoted the March 1991 issue at length and referred to ‘Japanese newsmen’ diligently seeking Tibetan officials’ comments on ‘the controversial guru.’
-64
+Its news article on the nerve gas attacks quoted that issue at length and referred to ‘Japanese newsmen’ diligently seeking Tibetan officials’ comments on ‘the controversial guru.’
+67